 Computer and Peripheral Lifecycle Procedure

 Colorado College supports a four-to-five-year lifecycle replacement of all essential computers for staff and faculty.
 ITS: will review the college-wide inventory on a regular basis and contact users directly when their computers are due for replacement.
 This will not be tied to the capital equipment request process.

 ITS: no longer supports a cascade program.
 When a computer has reached the end of its lifecycle – specifically when it is approximately 4 to 5 years old – that computer will be replaced with a new one.
-The old computer will be returned to ITS:, and its hard drive will be wiped clean or destroyed, and it will be donated or recycled.
+The old computer will be returned to ITS:, and its hard drive will be wiped clean or destroyed.
+It will be donated or recycled.
 Note: We will keep a copy of your user profile for two weeks after deployment, and then it will be deleted.

 It is vital to keep the computer inventory for the college at an optimal level, as follows:

 - The central lifecycle replacement (LCR) fund provides one standard computer per employee.
 Employees who run resource intensive applications may request more expensive hardware.

 - The ITS: master inventory notes which machines are eligible to be replaced from the LCR fund